mlewissmith/ifm/doc/usage.rst

 is useful if, for example, you want to use the same style in several different maps.

-You can define global styles using the :option:`--style` command-line option; these apply to all IFM objects.
+You can define global styles using the :code:`--style` command-line option; these apply to all IFM objects.
 Global styles are most useful when setting variables that affect the overall appearance of the output, in conjunction with the file search method described above (e.g., a file